-b.
-Within 10 days of receiving a DCAA audit report, if the contracting officer makes a determination that there is a significant deficiency, the contracting officer should provide an initial determination of deficiencies and a copy of the report to the contractor and require the contractor to submit a written response (PGI 215.407-5-70(e)(2)(ii)(A)).
+- a.
+The contracting officer, in consultation with the auditor, shall determine whether the contractor's business system complies with the applicable business system criteria, as prescribed in DFARS. - b.
+Within 30 days of receiving a DCAA audit report, if the contracting officer makes a determination that there is a material weakness and/or a system deficiency, the contracting officer should provide an initial determination of deficiencies and a copy of the report to the contractor and require the contractor to submit a written response (PGI 215.407-5-70(e)(2)(ii)(A)).
 The contracting officer will request the contractor to respond, in writing, within 30 days (DFARS 215.407-5-70(d)(2)).